weiks/quarters-docs/docs/index.md

 To check complete documentation, [visit Quarters Buttons](quarters-buttons.md).

-**Javascript SDK**
+**JavaScript SDK**

-Javascript SDK provides rich API interface to help build oauth on Quarters.
+JavaScript SDK provides rich API interface to help build oauth on Quarters.
 Developers can use `Quarters oauth` to add authentication to the game and retrieve information for client-only games.